Monitoring Program – Special Studies

 Southern California Bight Project (Bight)

 For Bight 2013, the Program participated in the microbiology component to help assess the extent of human fecal contamination from coastal drainages to the ocean.
 From October 2013 through June 2015, the Program collected water samples from the Ventura River, Santa Clara River, and Calleguas Creek during wet and dry weather, and the Ormond Lagoon Waterway (formerly known as Oxnard Industrial Drain) during dry weather.
 The samples were analyzed for the HF183 human-associated DNA fecal marker.
-The marker results will help gauge the presence of human fecal material in each sample and the percentage of samples positive for human fecal material will then be used to assess the extent of human fecal contamination at each site and across the region.
+The study used marker results to help gauge the presence of human fecal material in each sample and the percentage of samples positive for human fecal material to assess the extent of human fecal contamination at each site and across the region.

-The Program is participating in the microbiology study element of Bight 2018 to research better methods of determining health risk to swimmers, which in turn could result in fewer unnecessary beach closings.
-The microbiology study is testing a new Environmental Protection Agency method (EPA Method 1642) for enumerating male-specific and somatic coliphages (bacterial virus) in recreational waters at Southern California beaches.
+For Bight 2018, the Program participated in the microbiology study element to research better methods of determining health risk to swimmers, with the aim of fewer unnecessary beach closings.
+The microbiology study tested a new Environmental Protection Agency method (EPA Method 1642) for enumerating male-specific and somatic coliphages (bacterial virus) in recreational waters at Southern California beaches.
 Coliphage measured by EPA Method 1642 has been proposed by the EPA for use as a new beach water quality indicator.
-The Program is collaborating with the Southern California Coastal Water Research Project (SCCWRP), California State University Channel Islands (CSUCI), and the Ventura County Environmental Health Division (VCEHD) for sample collection, testing, and analysis of samples from Surfer’s Point at Seaside and Surfer’s Knoll Beach.
-The study proposes to answer three questions: (1) Is Method 1642 performance consistent across Southern California beaches?
-(2) How do measurements of Enterococcus compare to those of somatic and male-specific coliphages in beach water?
+The Program collaborated with the Southern California Coastal Water Research Project (SCCWRP), California State University Channel Islands (CSUCI), and the Ventura County Environmental Health Division (VCEHD) for sample collection, testing, and analysis of samples from Surfer’s Point at Seaside and Surfer’s Knoll Beach.
+The study asked three questions: (1) Is Method 1642 performance consistent across Southern California beaches?
+(2) How do measurements of Enterococcus (bacteria indicative of fecal contamination in seawater) compare to those of somatic and male-specific coliphages in beach water?
 (3) Is there a seasonal difference in magnitude and frequency of somatic and male-specific coliphages in beach water between wet and dry weather?

 Bacteria Source Markers